 "Some sardines are packed in water while others include sauces that could provide more sodium than you may think," she says.
 "In any case, you should read food labels carefully to check sodium contents."

 Fish is packed with protein and sardines are no exception.
-One can has nearly 23 grams, so you can count on this little fish to help fill your daily protein needs.
+One can has nearly 23 grams, so you can count on this little fish to help fill your daily protein needs and keep you full until your next meal.

 - National Oceanic and Atmospheric Administration: "American Seafood Industry Steadily Increases its Footprint"